Eoin O'Duffy: Later life and death

 O'Duffy returned to Ireland from Spain in disarray.
 He wrote a book, Crusade in Spain (1938), about the Irish Brigade in Spain.
 The book had antisemitic undertones; O'Duffy wrote that trade unions are "powerful political Jewish-Masonic organisations, directed and focused by the Communist International."
 He later congratulated General Franco for winning the Spanish Civil War; Franco thanked O'Duffy for his sending congratulations "on the victory of the Spanish Army in defence of Christianity, occidental civilisation and humanity, over the forces of destruction and disorder."

 In 1936 O'Duffy attended the founding meeting of Cumann Poblachta na hÉireann but never became a member.
 In 1940 he also attended the founding meeting of Córas na Poblachta along with former leaders of the Irish Christian Front.
 In 1939 The Irish Times reported that O'Duffy and his followers were trying to set up a new organisation however nothing materialised.
 He was subsequently put under surveillance by the G2.

 In February 1939 he met up with Oskar Pfaus, a German spy whom he put in touch with the IRA.
 He also met the Italian diplomat Vincenzo Berardis.
 Berardis assessed O'Duffy as being a committed fascist and noted his approval of the S-Plan and his opposition to de Valera's coercion against the IRA.
 A month later O'Duffy met Berardis again to solicit his support for a new fascist party that would unite Irish fascists and republicans.
-He is thought to have met with several leading IRA figures and German diplomat Eduard Hempel in a remote corner of Donegal during the summer of 1939.
+He is thought to have met with several leading IRA figures and German diplomat Eduard Hempel in a remote corner of County Donegal during the summer of 1939.
 G2 suspected O'Duffy was "flirting with the IRA" by acting as a negotiator between them and the Germans.
 At one point O'Duffy was offered a position as an IRA intelligence officer and on another occasion, he was invited to join former IRA Chiefs of Staff Moss Twomey and Andy Cooney in a protest against the "Yankee invasion of the Six Counties" in the summer of 1941.